Home | Research | Personal Stuff | Contact | Resume

 (Slides) | (Talk) | (Website) | (Original Paper) | (User Study)

 MetroSets is an online platform for set visualization which I helped to create as part of my research with Dr. Kobourov.
 The basic idea is to borrow the visual language of metro maps and apply it to abstract data, with sets drawn as metro lines and elements drawn as stations.
-Here's an example:
+Here's an example, visualizing the cards used in Magic: The Gathering tournament decks (new tab to zoom):

 img